 - The return of tidal flow to the lagoon.

 Named after the Caltech environmental scientist Dr. Wheeler J. North, the $46-million, 176-acre artificial kelp reef located off the coast of San Clemente helped create a new habitat for local marine life.
 The reef was built to offset the impact on a nearby kelp bed by the ocean water cooling system of the San Onofre plant.

 - Significant addition of new marine habitat to the Southern California coast in a giant kelp forest protecting and nourishing as many as 50 varieties of fish and invertebrates.

 - Increased opportunities for fishing and diving in Southern California

 SCE provided $5 million for the creation of the Hubbs Hatchery in Carlsbad, which is restoring the region's white sea bass population through innovative aquaculture and fishery enhancement techniques.
 The hatchery is capable of producing more than 350,000 juvenile white sea bass annually.

-Stewardship of Nuclear Decommissioning Trust Funds
+Thoughtful Management of Nuclear Decommissioning Trust Funds

 As a judicious steward of the Nuclear Decommissioning Trust, we will spend the funds wisely and return any unused money to the ratepayers when the decommissioning activities are complete.
 For SCE, our portion of the trust funds are fully funded, and we will no longer be collecting fees from our customers.
 The trust funds' balances are currently $4.1 billion, which managed well over time are expected to fully fund decommissioning.